-We believe a low carbon and climate-ready portfolio is central to maintaining the REIT’s competitive edge in the marketplace as the demand for green commercial spaces grows to meet the Paris Agreement’s goal of limiting global warming to well below 2 degree Celsius (“°C”) and preferably 1.5°C by 2030 and reach net zero carbon emissions by 2050.
+We believe a low-carbon portfolio is central to maintaining the REIT’s competitive edge in the marketplace.
+The demand for green commercial space grows in line with the Paris Agreement’s goal of limiting global warming to well below 2 degrees Celsius (“°C”) and preferably 1.5°C by 2030 and reach net zero carbon emissions by 2050.

 *EPC refers to Energy Performance Certificate.
-You may refer to page 91 of the Sustainability Report 2021 for more information.
+You may refer to page 93 of the Sustainability Report 2022 for more information.